Natural History Museum

 Special Collections and Exhibitions

-Due to the vast amount of specimens housed at the museum, )over 80 million!), it’s impossible for all of them to be on display at any one time.
+Due to the vast amount of specimens housed at the museum, )over 80 million!), all of them can’t be on display at any one time.
 Because of this, the museum provides visitors with the opportunity to see parts of the collection that aren’t on display.
 Whether you opt for a Spirit Collection Tour or choose to remain in the main areas of the museum, you are in for a treat!

 We recommend the 12 Highlights of the Treasures Gallery as a great overview of the museum’s collection.
-In fact, there are special exhibits for all of the institution’s main study areas, including botany, space, dinosaurs, reptiles, flowers and wildlife, and more!
+There are special exhibits for all of the institution’s main study areas, including botany, space, dinosaurs, reptiles, flowers and wildlife, and more!

 There are special exhibitions that rotate throughout the yearly calendar, so it makes sense to visit the museum more times than once!